ibm-cloud-docs/dr-automation-powervs/powerha-mfa-enable.md

 1. MFA enrollment must be performed by a non-root user.
 Use the account that you created in [Step 2](#mfa-step2-user).

-2. Log in to the PowerHA GUI using the non-root user credentials. <stagging>comment :which credentials</stagging>
+2. Log in to the PowerHA GUI using the non-root user credentials.

 If MFA is enabled for the user, the system prompts for MFA enrollment instead of displaying the dashboard.